Pope John Paul I: Election

 Pope Paul VI died on 6 August 1978, ending a papacy of fifteen years.
 Luciani was summoned to Rome for the conclave to elect the new pope.
 Time reported that the Dean of the college, Carlo Confalonieri, who was excluded from participating because of age, had been the first to suggest Luciani.

 Luciani was elected on the fourth ballot of the August 1978 papal conclave.
 Luciani had previously said to his secretary, Father Diego Lorenzi, and Father Prospero Grech (later a cardinal himself), that he would decline the papacy if elected, and that he intended to vote for Aloísio Lorscheider, whom he met in Brazil.
 Cardinal Sin of the Philippines told him: "You will be the new pope."

 However, when he was asked by Jean-Marie Villot if he accepted his election, Luciani replied, "May God forgive you for what you have done", but accepted the election.
-After his election, when Sin paid him homage, the new pope said: "You were a prophet, but my reign will be a short one".
+After his election, when Cardinal Sin paid him homage, the new pope said: "You were a prophet, but my reign will be a short one".
 On the balcony of St Peter's Basilica, Pericle Felici announced that the cardinals had elected Albino Luciani, Patriarch of Venice, who had chosen the name Pope John Paul I. It was the first time that a pope had chosen a double name.
 He later explained that the double name was taken to gratefully honour his two immediate predecessors: John XXIII, who had named him a bishop, and Paul VI, who had named him Patriarch of Venice and Cardinal.

+He was also the only pope to have added the ordinal number "I" to his chosen papal name.

 In the aftermath of the election, the pope confided to his brother Edoardo that his first thought was to call himself "Pius XIII" in honour of Pope Pius XI, but he gave up on the idea, worried that the traditionalist members of the Church might exploit this choice of regnal name.

 Observers have suggested that his selection was a compromise to satisfy rumoured divisions among seemingly rival camps within the College of Cardinals: